YamaJS/MKEL1123_G8/milestone 1/README.md

 # MKEL1123_G8_Milestone1

 MKEL1123_G8_Milestone1 is a mini-project of ADVANCED MICROPROCESSOR SYSTEM(MKEL1123) that will be completed by a group of UTM master students.
 The final goal of this mini-project is to implement a complete digital system using STM32 board.
-This project will be separated into 6 different milestones and in this repository, we will be focusing on the milestone 1 deliverables.
+This project will be separated into 6 different milestones and in this milestone 1 subfolder, we will be focusing on the milestone 1 deliverables.

 # Group Member:
 > - SIN HAU JIE